ZipZaap/MobaNet/README.md

 ### Run options

 All configurable options, sensible defaults, and variable types are defined in the [config.yaml](configs/config.yaml) file.
 This file serves as the primary interface for users to customize and tailor the network to their specific needs.
 Before training begins, the configuration is loaded and validated by the `Validator` method.
-This method performs pred-defined checks to ensure consistency and prevent conflicts between parameters.
+This method performs pre-defined checks to ensure consistency and prevent conflicts between parameters.
 This helps catch potential issues early, reducing the likelihood of unexpected behaviors during execution.

 <details>
    <summary> Parameter breakdown </summary>